JeannetteHarvard/p1/README.md

 ## Details for teaching team
 No specific instructions, no login required.

-The file `word-scrape.php` was used to generate the word list.

 ## Outside code
 No outside plugins, libraries, packages or outside code were used in the project.